SMores/wvbr/README.md

 Overwriting views
 -----------------
 If you find the need to overwrite a particular view, simply run `rake refinery:override view=refinery/pages/some_view` where `some_view` is the name of the view to be overwritten.

+*note:* If the view that you wish to override is within a Refinery engine (say the Blog engine, for example), you'll find it within `refinery/blog/some_view`.
+The full command for the form for a new blog post in the admin center, for example, would be `rake refinery:override view=refinery/blog/admin/posts/_form`.
+The full path for any file can be found at the respective engine's GitHub repo (for Blog, that would be [https://github.com/refinery/refinerycms-blog](https://github.com/refinery/refinerycms-blog)).
+These are all listed in the Gemfile.